strongjun15/Narrow-One-Scripts/README.md

 # Scripts for Narrow One !
 > This repository contains JS scripts developed by Lumos ✌️ to make playing Narrow One more fun and convenient.

-To run these scripts, Tampermonkey (Google Chrome extension) is needed.
+To run these scripts, Tampermonkey (Google Chrome extension) is needed :

-If you do not know how to use it,
 * have a look at this guidline by N1CN : https://github.com/N1CNmod/narrowone-mod#how-to-run-the-scripts-step-by-step-guide
-* or youtube vedio made by 【/ℕ𝕏/】 𝕶𝖛𝖊𝖝 :
+* or youtube vedio made by 【/ℕ𝕏/】 𝕶𝖛𝖊𝖝 : https://www.youtube.com/watch?v=Cq7HAGtWuQ0

-## ✨ Chat Mod with Translation✨
+## ✨ Chat Mod with Translation ✨
 Real-time translation and adaptive text color features to enhance your gameplay experience !

 ### 🙏 Deepest gratitude and honor to Wolfart..!